Sequential Cauchy Combination Test for Multiple Testing Problems with Financial Applications: Multiple Hypothesis Testing with Correlated Test Statistics

-Figure \ref{figSequentialCauchyIllustration} illustrates the sequential Cauchy combination procedure on a simulated sequence of test statistics.
-The top row shows the simulated test statistics and their corresponding $p$-values, of which some hypotheses are under the null (grey dots) and some are under the alternative (black dots).
-The data-generating process is the same as that in Figure \ref{figCauchyPvalsAR} with $\theta=0.9$ and $d=100$.
-We add constant signals for $5$ out of 100 hypotheses, with a signal strength equal to $\pm2.806$.
-The sign of the signal is the same as the sign of the test statistic under the null, such that the signal always amplifies the magnitude of the test statistic.
-The GCC test rejects the global null at $\alpha = 5\%$ for this sequence of $p$-values, which tells us there is at least one signal in the sequence.

-The SCC test can tell us which individual $p$-values trigger the rejection of the GCC test.
-The middle row plots the raw $p$-values in ascending order and the bottom row plots its sequential Cauchy combination test statistics and $p$-values.
-Specifically, the bottom right panel shows that the SCC $p$-values $\widetilde{p}_{(i)}$ decrease as $i$ moves from $d$ to $1$.
-In this example, the SCC test rejects three out of the five alternative hypotheses and does not reject under the null hypothesis.
-The rejections correspond to the 4$^\text{th}$, 29$^\text{th}$ and 46$^\text{th}$ hypotheses in the top row.
-Note that the smallest SCC $p$-value corresponds to the $p$-value of the GCC test of \citet{liu2020cauchy}, which performs the test on the largest set of hypotheses.
+Figure \ref{figSequentialCauchyIllustration} illustrates the mechanics of sequential Cauchy combination procedure using a simulated sequence of test statistics.
+The top row of the figure shows the raw and ordered $p$-values.
+Most of the observations correspond to the null hypothesis (represented by grey dots), while a few observations correspond to the alternative hypothesis (represented by black dots).
+The data-generating process is the same as the one used in Figure \ref{figCauchyPvalsAR}, where $\theta=0.9$ and $d=100$.
+We add constant signals (nonzero mean) for five out of the 100 hypotheses, with a signal strength of $\pm2.806$.
+The sign of the signal aligns with the sign of the test statistic under the null, such that the signal always amplifies the magnitude of the test statistic.
+The bottom row of the figure plots the sequential Cauchy combination test statistics \eqref{eq:CC_mt} and their corresponding $p$-values \eqref{eq:SCCp}.
+In particular, the bottom right panel shows that the SCC $p$-values $\widetilde{p}_{(i)}$ decrease as $i$ decreases from $d$ to $1$.
+In this example, the SCC test rejects three out of the five alternative hypotheses and does not reject any under the null hypothesis.
+These rejections correspond to the 4$^\text{th}$, 29$^\text{th}$ and 46$^\text{th}$ hypotheses in the top left panel.
+It is worth noting that the smallest SCC $p$-value corresponds to the $p$-value of the GCC test in \eqref{eqCauchyStatistic}, which performs the test on the largest set of hypotheses.